sharpenrocks/Sharpen/CONTRIBUTING.md

 ### General C# Coding Conventions

-Sharpen's C# code mostly follows the [C# Coding Guidelines](https://csharpcodingguidelines.com/).
+*Sharpen*'s C# code mostly follows the [C# Coding Guidelines](https://csharpcodingguidelines.com/).
 Since they are a way too detailed to be read at once, here is a [shorter version](https://www.dofactory.com/reference/csharp-coding-standards) provided by *dofactory*.
 That shorter version will for sure be sufficient for contributions.

 The best way to get a feeling for used C# conventions is to take a look at the existing code.

 ### Sharpen Naming Conventions

-Sharpen has its own naming conventions for e.g., suggestions, smoke tests, etc. The best way to get a feeling for these conventions is to take a look at the existing code.
+*Sharpen* has its own naming conventions for e.g., suggestions, smoke tests, etc. The best way to get a feeling for these conventions is to take a look at the existing code.

 ### Automatic Styleguides Checks

-At the moment Sharpen does not have any automatic styleguides checks.
+At the moment *Sharpen* does not have any automatic styleguides checks.
 It neither has static code analysis in place.
 Both are planned for the future.
 Meanwhile, while contributing, make sure to develop a feeling for the used conventions and do your best to follow them without automated support.

 ## Credits

 "Contributing to Sharpen" is partially inspired and partially copied from the [Contributing to Atom](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) document.

-Sharpen is a volunteer effort.
+*Sharpen* is a volunteer effort.
 Pitch in and join the development! :-)

 Thanks! ❤️ ❤️ ❤️